zhag-devops/cv/cv_zhuravlev_en.md

 #### Cryptocurency exchange

 > The exchange is built using C# (.NET) It has a microservice architecture and running on AWS.
-It was a legasy project with existing terraform/ansible deploy scripts.
+It was a legacy project with existing terraform/ansible deploy scripts.

 #### Tasks:
 - Improvieng CI/CD pipelines